-2022 £000 2021 £000 Salaries and other short-term benefits 1,252 1,185 e) Related party transactions
+2023 £000 2022 £000 Salaries and other short-term benefits 1,332 1,252 e) Related party transactions

 Directors have no long-term incentive schemes or defined benefit pension schemes.
-During the year the Society made payments into a defined contribution pension scheme on behalf of Executive Directors and this is shown in the Nominations & Remuneration Committee Report on page 21.
+During the year the Society made payments into a defined contribution pension scheme on behalf of Executive Directors, details of which are set out in the audited tables on page 22.